Hyde Park Community United Methodist Church

 Routine Trips

 No child will be taken on a field trip away from church grounds, either walking in the neighborhood or riding in cars, without written parental permission.
 Each excursion requires a separate permission slip.
+Parents will transport their own children to the designated field trip site and stay with the child during the duration of the field trip period.
 State safety regulations will be enforced if children ride in cars on field trips.
 Teachers may not take children in their cars.
 Teachers will take class list, first aid materials and emergency information on each field trip.
 Name tags and the name of the school will be worn at all times by each child.
 The required pupil/teacher ratio will remain in effect during field trips.

 Registration and Enrollment